 This is the next most important part of your site.
 It’s the place where you tell a story and establish an emotional connection between potential users and your product.
 Blog content must address the needs of your target audience.

-For example, Hinge’s blog has numerous posts with information about the app, dating habits, successfully “hinged” users, thematic surveys, events and more.
-One fresh dating app for iOS, The Catch, emphasizes how to manage online dating: how to organize a successful profile, how to remain safe, what information users should and shouldn’t provide, and so on.
+For example, one fresh dating app for iOS, The Catch, emphasizes how to manage online dating: how to organize a successful profile, how to remain safe, what information users should and shouldn’t provide, and so on.

 Think about topics your target audience might be interested in and start your own blog.
 It’s an effective way to generate organic traffic for any startup.